- What are the differences between the models of iPads currently available from Apple?

 What are my options for securing an iPad in my lap in the cockpit?

-- Simple – iPad Air Rotating Kneeboard, iPad Mini Rotating Kneeboard or My Clip iPad Kneeboard
+- Simple – iPad Air Rotating Kneeboard or My Clip iPad Kneeboard

-- Bi-fold Kneeboard – Bi-fold iPad Air Kneeboard, Bi-fold iPad Mini Kneeboard or iPro Aviator for iPad Mini
+- Bi-fold Kneeboard – Tri-fold iPad Air Kneeboard, Bi-fold iPad Mini Kneeboard or ASA iPad Rotating Kneeboard

-- Deluxe – Flight Outfitters iPad Air Kneeboard, Flight Outfitters iPad Mini Kneeboard, or MyGoFlight iPad Folio C Kneeboard
+- Deluxe – Flight Outfitters iPad Slimline Kneeboard, Flight Outfitters Mini Slimline Kneeboard, or MyGoFlight iPad Folio C Kneeboard

 I want to use the RAM Cradle – do I have to remove my iPad’s protective cover each time?

 There are two RAM Mount cradle options.
-The EZ-Roll’R design is the standard (for the original iPad 1-5, the iPad Air 1-2, for the iPad Air 10.5″ and the iPad Mini 1-3) and will securely hold the iPad, but you must remove any cover or case before using.
+The EZ-Roll’R design (available for most iPads) is the standard and will securely hold the iPad, but you must remove any cover or case before using.
 The RAM X-Grip provides more flexibility and allows you to secure the iPad without removing a protective case.

 What options are available for reducing screen glare in the cockpit?

-There are no options currently available that completely eliminate screen glare (don’t believe it if you read it), but this is the best one we’ve ever seen.
+There are no options currently available that completely eliminate screen glare (don’t believe it if you read it), but this screen protector is the best one we’ve ever seen.

 What about Android apps?